Agentic AI Governance

 - An

-403 Forbiddenwith error codeSESSION_KILLED - The session is marked inactive
+403 Forbiddenwith error codemcp_agent_session_killedin the response body. - The session is marked inactive.

 Configuration